 Andrew currently has a high level of involvement in Rotary and served as the District Governor for the lower half of the South Island from 1st July 2018 to 30 June 2019 and is a member of the Presbyterian Church of Aotearoa NZ.
 He is married to Barbara and together they have two daughters, both of whom are studying at Otago University.

 Board member since July 2016

 Mike is a past national President and a Fellow of the NZ Institute of IT Professionals.
-He is also a Past President and Life Member of the Association of Local Government Information Management (ALGIM) and in 2002 was awarded ALGIM's Industry Leadership Excellence Award.
+He is also a Past President and Life Member of the Association of Local Government Information Management.

 Since 1998 Mike has served on the Executive of the NZ International Science Festival, served as President between 2007-2012 and was awarded Life Membership in 2014.